 "Two compliments in a row.
 You are going soft, Holmes"

 Mycroft looked at her and then smiled.
 He opened the door, and before disappearing, he promised he would to get her a safeguard.
 With that, Hermione was left alone with a lot of thoughts and a half-full bottle of wine.
-She dropped herself into the couch and had another glass of wine while waiting the dinner.
+She dropped herself on the couch and had another glass of wine while waiting for the dinner.
 She hated these first months of the year, only because they led to May, and May meant dealing with the stupid invitations to the Commemoration Ball.
 She let a cynical laugh escape her lips.
-Fancy to remember the dead once a year with an spectacular feast while all they had fought for was still in a distant future.
+Fancy to remember the dead once a year with a spectacular feast while all they had fought for was still in a distant future.

-She sipped on her wine while she thought about her nineteen years-old self, wondering if she would have been as astonished about her as she was about that naive school girl that thought she knew everything.
-Memories of resentment, hate, pain, love and disappointment came flooding as every time she remembered the post-war days, and how her perfectly crafted world tumbled around her with the hard slap of reality in the face.
+She sipped on her wine while she thought about her nineteen-years-old self, wondering if she would have been as astonished about her as she was about that naive school girl that thought she knew everything.
+Memories of resentment, hate, pain, love, and disappointment came flooding as every time she remembered the post-war days, and how her perfectly crafted world tumbled around her with the hard slap of reality in the face.
 After a while, when the future she had always wanted was seemed to be mocking at her, Hermione Granger, the war heroine, the brains behind the Chosen-One, disappeared into thin air to never be seen again.

-'Hi there!
+'Hi, there!
 This is the personal number of the best thing that could happen to London's night-life, Sirius Black.
 I probably won't hear this message, so keep calling.
 Cheers.'

-Of course he would not answer.
+Of course, he would not answer.
 She let a sigh before speaking.

 "Hi, it's me.
 Um..."The exhaustion of the day was starting to weight on her, and the hand that was not occupied with the phone went to her eyes, blinded here momentary, letting her sight rest.
 "I was wondering if you were free to have dinner one of these days?
 I haven't seen you in a while, and… Well, give me a shout.
 Okay.
 Bye"

 Hanging the call, Hermione dropped the phone to the couch, and let her head slid to the back of her seat, closing her eyes.
 The doorbell rang and she got up to take the warm food from the delivery man.
 With the plastic fork, she started eating directly from the box, and while she chewed on the perfectly cooked chicken, she realised that she needed to compartmentalize, she could not let the situation get to her.
 The most important thing now was to appear as d ordinary as John thought she was and work her schedule around him, and she still had some months to decide how she would pass the buck.
 She had spent too much time trying to have a semi-normal life to throw it all away now.
 She knew what would be in store for her if she went back even if only for a night, and she was not in the mood to suffer anyone's disapproval, recrimination, or tears.
 The only thing that caused her pain was Sirius, that had been shielding her from everyone since she left, taking care of her and healing her as a father would do.
-She had been working as one of the few MI-7 agents there were, trained in muggle military and magic, as a special group for delicate affairs, and in exchange she had only asked for total protection, for the Ministry of Magic to not to know where she was, and Mycroft and Sirius complied.
+She had been working as one of the few MI-7 agents there were, trained in muggle military and magic, as a special group for delicate affairs, and in exchange, she had only asked for total protection, for the Ministry of Magic to not to know where she was, and Mycroft and Sirius complied.
 That deal, apparently, had an expiration date.